How to buy shares in Australia

 - Develop a long-term strategy: Decide what your investment goals are, what level of risk you're comfortable with, and what your investment timeline is.
 This will help you determine what types of stocks and strategies are best for you.

-- Open a brokerage account: Choose a brokerage firm that offers the tools and services you need to meet your investment goals.
+- Open an investing platform account: Choose a platform that offers the tools and services you need to meet your investment goals.
 Open an account and fund it with the amount of money you're comfortable investing.